 No dwelling was initially provided for the keeper, as McLaughlin lived in his own home some distance from the station.
 There were, however, two rooms in the tower one of which was used by the keeper while he was attending the light.
-Keeper McLaughlin was given $500 in 1875 to build a dwelling attached to the tower.
+In 1875, Keeper McLaughlin was given $500 to build a dwelling attached to the tower.

-John H. Sauliner, who would serve forty years at the lighthouse, took over as keeper on August 16, 1878, after McLaughlin resigned.
+John H. Saulnier, who would serve forty years at the lighthouse, took over as keeper on August 16, 1878, after McLaughlin resigned.
 In June of that year, the lighthouse was inspected and supplied with 243 gallons of oil for the light.
 In 1884, the upper portion of the dwelling, which had been left unfinished, was partitioned into two bedrooms to provide additional accommodations for Keeper Sauliner and his family.

 The neglected Church Point Lighthouse was destroyed by a powerful spring storm on March 26, 2014 that packed wind gusts of over 100 km/h.
 The tower was blown off its concrete foundation, and pieces of the structure were strewn about the area.

 The university built a “replica” of the original lighthouse and dwelling and opened it to the public on June 26, 2017.
 This structure, which is not an active navigational aid, serves as a research centre for the Université Sainte-Anne Biology Department as well as an interpretive centre during the tourist season.
 Displays tell the story of the former lighthouse and an observation deck surrounding the lantern room provides visitors with panoramic views of St. Mary’s Bay.
 Students provide guided tours that include walks on the beach during which plants and animals are identified.